-- Two levels of basement car parking - A lower ground floor with some parking and some units fronting the open space to the north east (Casey Pond). - An upper ground floor with commercial units facing the existing shopping precinct car park.
-This level also provides for most of the services for the building. - Seven storeys of residential apartments. - Two storey 'sky terraces' above the apartments.
+- Two levels of basement car parking - A lower ground floor with some parking and commercial units fronting the open space to the north east (Casey Pond).

+- An upper ground floor with commercial units facing the existing shopping precinct car park.
+This level also provides for most of the services for the building such as waste management and service vehicle parking. - Four storeys of residential apartments. - Two storey 'sky terraces' above the apartments.